WillNickols/assembly_workflow/README.md

   --grid-options="--account=nguyen_lab"
 ```

-Run the biobakery wmgx assembly and then this pipeline from the assembled contigs
+Run the biobakery wmgx assembly and then this pipeline from the assembled contigs.
+The `biobakery_workflows wmgx` with `--run-assembly` fails in the Prokka step (unrelated to this workflow), but enough of the assembly happens beforehand that the assembly workflow can proceed.
 ```
+hutlab load centos7/python3/biobakery_workflows/3.0.0-beta-devel-dependsUpdate
 biobakery_workflows wmgx \
   --input /n/holylfs05/LABS/nguyen_lab/Everyone/wnickols/mags_and_sgbs_pipeline_testing/test_inputs/contigs_int_kneaddata/ \
   --output /n/holylfs05/LABS/nguyen_lab/Everyone/wnickols/mags_and_sgbs_pipeline_testing/test_outputs/contigs_int/ \